Finite Curvature Construction of Regular Black Holes and Quasinormal Mode Analysis: Finite curvature approach to regular black holes

 Here, $m(r)$ is a function of the radial coordinate $r$.
 To examine the curvatures, we take a syzygy from Ricci decomposition \cite{Weinberg:1972kfs}

 For the metric Eq.\ \eqref{eq:metric}, the corresponding curvature invariants are

 where the prime denotes the derivative with respect to $r$.
-From these expressions, we can make several conclusions: \begin{enumerate} \item Only the Kretschmann scalar $K$ and the Weyl scalar $W$ contain $m(r)$ and its derivatives $m'(r)$, $m''(r)$. \item The invariants $W$, $S$ and $R^2$ are non-negative, i.e., $W \ge 0, S \ge 0, R^2 \ge 0$, while the sign of $K$ remains undetermined. \item The Kretschmann scalar $K$, the Weyl tensor contraction $W$ and the Ricci tensor contraction $S$ include nonlinear terms involving $m(r)$, $m'(r)$, and $m''(r)$. \end{enumerate}
+From these expressions, we can make several conclusions: \begin{enumerate} \item Only the Kretschmann scalar $K$ and the Weyl scalar $W$ contain $m(r)$ and its derivatives $m'(r)$, $m''(r)$. \item For metric Eq.\ \eqref{eq:metric}, $K$ is always non-negative (see also Eq.\ (10) in \cite{Bokulic:2025brf}); inequalities $R^2<4S<6K$ hold (sec.\ 6.1 in \cite{Dragasevic:2025mtf}), with $S$, $K$, $W$ expressible non-negatively \footnote{Furthermore, one can also prove that $K>W$ via this inequality and the Ricci decomposition.
+That is, for a black hole, if its $K$ is finite, then the other three scalars must be finite, whereas the converse statement does not hold.}. \item The Kretschmann scalar $K$, the Weyl tensor contraction $W$ and the Ricci tensor contraction $S$ include nonlinear terms involving $m(r)$, $m'(r)$, and $m''(r)$. \end{enumerate}

 The finite curvature approach to constructing regular black holes begins by specifying a form for the curvature and deriving the corresponding metric.
 In particular, for Eq.\ \eqref{eq:curvatures}, once a form for the curvature invariants $W$, $K$, $R$, or $S$ is chosen, the associated second-order differential equation for the mass function $m(r)$ can be solved.
 Although the Kretschmann scalar provides detailed insight into singularities, it is not the most convenient choice here.
 Its nonlinear structure leads to complicated second-order differential equations for $m(r)$, making the analysis unwieldy.